mongodb/docs/source/bson/son.rst

-:mod:`son` -- Tools for working with SON, an ordered mapping
+:py:mod:`son` -- Tools for working with SON, an ordered mapping
 ============================================================

 .. automodule:: bson.son